-Professor Chloe Orkin, President of the Medical Women’s Federation and Clinical Professor of HIV Medicine at the Blizard Institute, Queen Mary University of London is named as a collaborator on a project led by The George Institute for Global Health (TGI) UK and Imperial College London, which has been awarded funding of £250,000 from the Wellcome Trust to co-produce policy on how sex and gender are considered in medical research in the UK.
+Professor Chloe Orkin, Clinical Professor of HIV Medicine at the Blizard Institute, is named as a collaborator on a new project that aims to develop policy on how sex and gender are considered in medical research in the UK.

 Currently there are no policies in place that require researchers to consider the sex and gender of the people who participate in research trials in the UK.
 This means that studies are not required to report results about sex or gender differences, and very often do not report these findings.
 Therefore, both the public and healthcare providers are denied potentially crucial findings about women, men, trans and non-binary people which could influence the medical care they receive.

-The MESSAGE (Medical Science Sex and Gender Equity) project team of collaborators from The George Institute for Global Health, UK, Imperial College London, and Queen Mary University of London, will work together with members of the public, other researchers, and funding and drug regulatory bodies, to develop best practice recommendations and a sex and gender policy framework to improve gendered health outcomes in the UK.
+The MESSAGE (Medical Science Sex and Gender Equity) project will work together with members of the public, other researchers, and funding and drug regulatory bodies, to develop best practice recommendations and a sex and gender policy framework to improve gendered health outcomes in the UK.
 This policy framework will be supported by educational and training materials to guide the implementation of the project’s recommendations.

 Professor Chloe Orkin, said: “As a researcher who works to develop new drugs, I know about cases where drugs have had to be withdrawn from the market after women turned out to be worse affected by side effects than men.
 This arose because studies were not designed to report results in this way and there was no policy to encourage or reward this.
 This project will ensure that future studies are designed and analysed in a way that is safe for everyone.
 By engaging with the public as well as academics, MESSAGE aims to protect women and non-binary people through research and not from research.”